lsst-dm/dmtn-156/index.rst

 Three-replica Cassandra test
 ----------------------------

-For final test we repeated Cassandra test with three replicas but without Docker, using three instances similarly to Scylla case, and with identical storage setup (`DM-25055`_).
+For the final test, we repeated the Cassandra test with three replicas but without Docker, using three instances similar to Scylla case, and with an identical storage setup (`DM-25055`_).
 One of the goals of this test was to check how consistency level affects performance, so part of the test was run at consistency level ``ONE`` for reading (and ``QUORUM`` for writing).